themosis/documentation/asset.md

 ```php
 Asset::add('gg-jquery', '//ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js', false, '2.1.1', true);
 ```
 The class is looking for the asset extension in order to define if it is a stylesheet or a javascript file.
 Some externals assets do not show the file extension.
 In those cases, simply add the `$type` argument.
-Use `script` or `js` to specify that you load a JS file and use `style` or `css` for a CSS file.
+Use `script` to specify that you load a JS file and use `style` for a CSS file.

 ```php
 Asset::add('gg-map', 'https://maps.googleapis.com/maps/api/js?key=mysecretkey', false, '3.22', true, 'script');